 Worldwide, polycystic ovary syndrome (PCOS) affects 8% to 20% of women of childbearing age.
 It is caused by excess of the male hormone androgen.
 The overload of androgen prevents the eggs from being released from the ovary.
 As a result, the egg remains trapped in the ovarian follicle, causing multiple cysts—a characteristic of PCOS.

-PCOS is also linked to several health conditions such as diabetes and cardiovascular problems.
-Thus, women with PCOS tend also to be insulin-resistant by having higher blood sugar and insulin levels.
+PCOS is also linked to several health conditions such as diabetes.
+Also, women with PCOS tend to be insulin-resistant by having higher blood sugar and insulin levels.
 This causes a disturbance in the normal functioning of several organ systems in addition to the reproductive system.

 Women with PCOS report at least two of the following symptoms:

 - Lower abdominal pain (due to the increased number of ovarian cysts)